0xKitsune/sstan/docs/Contributing.md

 # Contributing To sstan
 Thanks for checking out the `Contribution.md`!
 Contributions are welcomed and encouraged.
 Below are the guidelines for contributions.

 1.)
-Before starting to work on a PR, check the github issues as well as the PRs to make sure that someone has not already PRed the addition you are thinking of contributing.
+Before starting to work on a PR, check the Github issues as well as the PRs to make sure that someone has not already PRed the addition you are thinking of contributing.
 If someone has already started work on a specific issue, feel free to send a message in the issue thread to see what the status of the PR is.

 2.)
 Open up a github issue for the contribution.
 Feel free to ask any questions about the implementation or different parts of the codebase.
 This is a great place to refine ideas before implementing the changes and submitting a PR.